Set Up and Connect the Couchbase Java SDK

 For more information about the Java SDK installation, see the full installation page.

-Configure the Cluster Connection
+Configure Your Cluster Connection

-To configure the connection:
+To configure your connection:

 -